Crohn's disease - infliximab (review) and adalimumab: appraisal consultation document

 A Appraisal Committee members

-The Appraisal Committee is a standing advisory committee of the Institute.
+The Appraisal Committee is one of NICE’s standing advisory committees.
 Its members are appointed for a 3-year term.
 A list of the Committee members who took part in the discussions for this appraisal appears below.
 The Appraisal Committee meets three times a month except in December, when there are no meetings.
-The Committee membership is split into three branches, each with a chair and vice chair.
-Each branch considers its own list of technologies and ongoing topics are not moved between the branches.
+There are four Appraisal Committees, each with a chair and vice chair.
+Each Committee considers its own list of technologies, and ongoing topics are not moved between Committees.

 Committee members are asked to declare any interests in the technology to be appraised.
 If it is considered there is a conflict of interest, the member is excluded from participating further in that appraisal.